 - 1.1 Historic buildings of all types can come under pressure for change when their original use ceases.
 Within the rural environment of the National Park, barns and other agricultural buildings are particularly vulnerable to changes in farming practice, with many historic farm buildings no longer fit for modern agricultural use.
 Other types of non-residential buildings, such as mills, churches, chapels and schools also become redundant when they can no longer be used for their original purpose.
 Without maintenance, such buildings quickly fall into disrepair.
-The challenge is to adapt and reuse them imaginatively, while balancing the aims and aspirations of the new user with the qualities of the buildings and their surroundings. - 1.1 This Supplementary Planning Document (SPD) provides guidance for those interested in converting a historic building which is a designated or non-designated heritage asset1 to a new use.
-The guidance aims to ensure that any new use respects the original character, appearance and setting of the building. - 1.2 This guidance is intended for use by property owners, estate managers, agents and architects.
-It should be read in conjunction with National Planning Policy Framework (NPPF) and Guidance (NPPG) and the Peak District National Park Local Plan.
-More detail about the Policy context, planning consent and listed building consent is given in Section 7 of this document. - 1.3 This SPD should be used where it has been determined that the conversion of a building is acceptable, in principle, in planning policy terms.
-The guidance advocates a staged approach to understanding the building and deciding upon appropriate new uses and design. - 1.4 Sympathetic conversion will often be the only means of securing a viable future for some redundant buildings.
-The building in question must, however, be of sufficient historic or architectural merit to warrant conversion to a new use, and the landscape setting will also be an important consideration.
-In essence, while the best use is the one for which the building was designed, a new use can be a means of safeguarding its longevity provided it can be achieved in a way that conserves its character. - 1.5 Putting redundant historic buildings to a viable use stimulates investment in their maintenance, necessary for their long-term conservation.
-It is important that any use is viable, not just for the owner, but also for the future conservation of the building: a series of failed ventures could result in successive and unnecessarily harmful changes over time. - 1.6 Converting an existing historic building is inherently sustainable.
-It makes best use of existing resources and embodied energy2.
-In many cases, there will be scope to improve the energy efficiency of a historic building and/or make use of renewable energy in ways that do not detract from the character of the building.
+Where conversion is acceptable.
+The challenge is to adapt and reuse them imaginatively, while balancing the aims and aspirations of the new user with the qualities of the buildings and their surroundings. - 1.2 This Supplementary Planning Document (SPD) provides guidance for those interested in converting a historic building which is a designated or non-designated heritage asset to a new use.
+The guidance aims to ensure that any new use respects the original character, appearance and setting of the building.
+Section 7 provides advice on the differing policy requirements for designated and non-designated heritage assets. - 1.3 This guidance is a material consideration in the planning decision making process and should be read in conjunction with National Planning Policy Framework (NPPF), National Planning Policy Guidance (NPPG) and the Peak District National Park Local Plan, in particular but not limited to, Core Strategy policies L1 and L3 and Development Management Policies DMC5, DMC7 and DMC10.
+More detail about the planning policy context, planning consent and listed building consent is given in Section 7 of this document. - 1.4 This SPD should be used when it has been determined that the conversion of a building is acceptable, in principle, in planning policy terms.
+The guidance advocates a staged approach to understanding the building and deciding upon appropriate new uses and design. - 1.5 Sympathetic conversion will often be the only means of securing a viable future for some redundant buildings.
+The building in question should be of sufficient historic or architectural merit to warrant conversion to a new use, and the landscape setting will be an important consideration.
+A new use can be a means of safeguarding a building's longevity provided it can be achieved in a way that conserves its character and setting. - 1.6 Giving redundant historic buildings a viable use stimulates investment in their maintenance, necessary for their long-term conservation.
+It is important that any use is viable, not just for the owner, but also for the future conservation of the building: a series of failed ventures could result in successive and unnecessarily harmful changes over time. - 1.7 Converting an existing historic building is inherently sustainable.
+It makes best use of existing resources and embodied energy.
+In many cases, there will be scope to improve the energy efficiency of a historic building and/or make use of renewable energy in ways that do not detract from the character of the building. - 1.8 Low-key uses such as offices, studios, light industrial workshops, training, research facilities or similar are often acceptable in sustainable locations.
+Residential conversion remains the most popular option for the re-use of traditional rural buildings, but can be challenging because it usually involves a greater degree of change both to the building and its surroundings.

-1 Further information on the terms 'designated heritage asset' and 'non-designated heritage asset' is contained in Section 7.
+&lt;sup>1 Further information on the terms 'designated heritage asset' and 'non-designated heritage asset' is contained in Section 7.